 On February 18, 1954, Metro-Goldwyn-Mayer Studios premiered "The Long, Long Trailer", a feature film vehicle for Lucille Ball and Desi Arnaz, stars of CBS TV's "I Love Lucy".
 The picture, based on the 1951 Clinton Twiss novel of the same name, was directed by Vincente Minnelli (Liza's dad) and featured Marjorie Main and Keenan Wynn.

-A fictional Trailerite couple, Nicholas Collini, and wife Anastasia (or "Tacy"), purchase a 36-foot New Moon "mobile apartment home" for a whopping $5,345.00 (a brand-new "Levittowner Number 1" tract house could have been had for $10,990 at the time).
+A fictional Trailerite couple, Nicholas Collini, and wife Anastacia (or "Tacy"), purchase a 35-foot New Moon "mobile apartment home" for a whopping $5,345.00 (a brand-new "Levittowner Number 1" tract house could have been had for $10,990 at the time).

 The Collinis spend their honeymoon on the road and, as one might expect, several side-splitting scenes ensue.

-"The Long, Long Trailer" ended up being MGM's top-grossing comedy film for several years and was a major shot in the arm for Michigan-based New Moon Homes.
+"The Long, Long Trailer" ended up being MGM's top-grossing comedy film for several years and was a major shot in the arm for Michigan-based Redman Industries-New Moon Homes.

 Original movie poster from MGM Studios